theouys/unote/README.md

 **Install**
 ------------
-To install this on MACOS and Linux, run the **install.sh** file For windows.
-I still need to figure out how to allow File Explorer to open files with this application.
-Will have a solution soon.
+To install this on MACOS and Linux, run the **install.sh** file Windows do not have a install program yet.It is coming soon.
+You just have to create a batch file yourself.
+Also for Windows you can run it, but you cannot use File Explorer yet to open files.
+You have to open it from the Unote application itself.